 Turn your lesson into a fun game

 After a certain number of points, you should throw in a reward like ice-cream, more time for cartoons or whatever your child loves.
-This approach will motivate them to collect points and teach them a valuable lesson that will help them become more mature.
+This approach will motivate them to collect points and teach them a valuable lesson that can help them grow into a more mature individual.

 Self-control is all about regulating your behavior.
-Naturally, young children lack the self-control of adults, as it takes years to develop it.
+Naturally, young children lack the self-control of adults (there are exceptions), as it takes years to develop.
 However, with a lot of patience, support, and effort, parents can teach their children to control themselves by the time they start school.

-According to some research findings, children with poor or no self-control are more likely to become aggressive and experience anxiety.
+According to at least one research article on self-control, children with poor or no self-control are more likely to become aggressive and experience anxiety.
 Also, they are more likely to become dependent on cigarettes and alcohol, or even drugs by the time they finish high school.

-Expressing feelings (positive and negative) is important for every human being.
-However, as a parent, you should teach your child to express their negative feelings appropriately.
+Expressing feelings (positive and negative) is vitally important for every human.
+But as a parent, you need to teach your child how to express their negative feelings appropriately.
 It is essential to help them find ways to control themselves and cope with their emotional reactions.
-In some cases, it’s necessary to get some alone time with your child until they calm down, and then talk to them about the issue.
+In some cases, it may be best to have a discussion right away.
+In others, it may be more fruitful to calm down and then talk about the issue.